Are you retired — or planning to quit work soon — and looking for ways to put a little extra cash in your pocket?

-Also, search for specialty sites that need help with writing, editing and tracking down images and other content.
+Also, search for specialty websites that need help with writing, editing and tracking down images and other content.

 Do landscaping and gardening

-Lots of people want beautiful gardens and landscaping around their homes, but they may not have the time or energy to create and maintain it.
+Lots of people want beautiful gardens and landscaping around their homes, but they may not have the time or energy to create and maintain them.